ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

   searching.
 They contain references to the corresponding `Square`s that are in the `contents` array.

 ## The Search Algorithm

-The search algorithm we will use was presented in class:
+The search algorithm we will use was presented in class, and is rewritten here:

 ```
 initialize wl to be a new empty worklist (stack _or_ queue)